Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 Then, enter the credentials provided by your hosting services on the right side of your screen under the General tab, and finally, click on Connect.

 You should be able to access your website files now in the remote site section.
-If you have any issues, feel free to look at our detailed guide on accessing FTP for WordPress websites.
+If you encounter any issues, please refer to our detailed guide on accessing FTP for WordPress websites.

 2.2) Edit and Replace .htaccess File